mongodb/mut/README.md

 ### Do it the easy way

-From the (releases page)[https://github.com/mongodb/mut/releases], click "Draft a new release".
+From the [releases page](https://github.com/mongodb/mut/releases), click "Draft a new release".
 Create a new tag in the tag dropdown, fill ou the release name and description, generate the changelog using the handy changelog generation button, and click "Publish release".

-Creating the tag will (run the release workflow)[https://github.com/mongodb/mut/blob/master/.github/workflows/release.yml], building the stuff and (potentially ?) creating an extra draft release which you can then delete.
+Creating the tag will [run the release workflow](https://github.com/mongodb/mut/blob/master/.github/workflows/release.yml), building the stuff and (potentially ?) creating an extra draft release which you can then delete.

 Finally, update the version number in pyproject.toml.